constantinef/near-tutorial-simple-message-contract/README.md

 overflow-checks = true
 ```

-### Create the initial contract
+### The initial contract

 This a simple contract that lets you record record a message and then retrieve the recorded message.

-In the `src/lib.rs` file, provide your smart contract:
+In the `src/lib.rs` file, we provide you with a smart contract:

 ``` rust
 use near_sdk::borsh::{self, BorshDeserialize, BorshSerialize};